‘This Is Us’ Fans Warm Up To Miguel After Surprising Scene In Thanksgiving Episode

 — Paula Glover (@PaulaGl63149994) November 21, 2018

-In an interview with Entertainment Weekly, This Is Us executive producer Isaac Apatker weighed in on the scene, admitting he hoped it would help viewers to “fall in love with Miguel.”
+In an interview with Entertainment Weekly, This Is Us executive producer Isaac Apatker weighed in on the scene, admitting he hoped it would help viewers “fall in love with Miguel.”

 “It’s such a great protective moment — and it’s exactly what you want him to do,” the This Is Us producer said of the surprising scene.